Screenshot 2022-04-19 at 23.13.19

 Takeouts:

-• Over 70 transit agencies in five countries already selling tickets via MaaS apps (platforms)
+• Over 50 transit agencies are already selling tickets via MaaS apps

 • No development costs with simple usage-based pricing